 The LGO program offers energy management internships, especially related to delivering and using electricity and gas.
 Other companies offer projects around sustainable energy usage, solar energy, and fuel cells.
 Internships provide a unique opportunity to pair a student’s engineering and MBA studies with an energy engineering and management concentration.
-For students looking to go even deeper, both the Mechanical Engineering and Civil Engineering departments have specializations in energy, and MIT’s Energy Initiative is a campus-wide organization focused on the topic.
+For students looking to go even deeper, the Nuclear Science and Engineering, Mechanical Engineering and Civil Engineering departments have specializations in energy, and MIT’s Energy Initiative is a campus-wide organization focused on the topic.

 Transmission System Overvoltage Mitigation Through the Use of Distributed Generation (DG) Smart Inverters

 Problem: Ali’s project at National Grid focused on rapid deployment of Distributed Generation (DG) across its electricity distribution system.
 National Grid predicted that increased DG deployment had the potential to cause overvoltage violations on the transmission system, due to the underloading of high voltage (69kV and 115kV) transmission lines.
 Traditional responses were to install system upgrades in the form of shunt reactors.
 However, these system upgrades are expensive and time-consuming to install, potentially de-incentivizing and/or delaying the deployment of DG projects.